 Simple Steps to Make Spicy Ginger Lemonade

 Add the lemon juice, runny honey, grated ginger, turmeric and cayenne pepper and mix well.
-Add 50ml of water and stir to combine.
 Pour the mixture through a fine sieve into a jug.
 Then top with fridge-cold sparkling water (or still if you prefer) and enjoy!

 Absolutely!
 It works just as well.
 However, since limes are smaller than lemons, I would recommend using 3 limes instead of 2 lemons.